-TRADITIONALLY known as the United States Open Championship, the US Open has a rich history over 122 years of golfing excellence.
+The United States Open Championship has a rich history over 122 years of golfing excellence.

-Tagged as one of the sport’s four Major events, the US Open originated from humble beginnings way back in 1895, but has become known as the toughest of the four majors.
+The US Open originated from humble beginnings way back in 1895, when it was played over nine holes at the Newport Country Club, but has since become known as the toughest of the four majors in men’s golf.

 If you love golf and have always wanted to have a flutter on the US Open, here’s our easy guide to the event and how you bet on it.